Skip to content

 Data revision practice

-Preliminary data for agriculture are published in the beginning of July when 55-60 per cent of the data has been a thorough examination.
+Preliminary data for agriculture are published in the beginning of July when 55-60 per cent of the data has been a first examination.